Download Zipped Enrolled WP 9 SB0149.ZIP

 (ii) Agency bonds may be combined in any combination and sold, pledged, assigned, or

-provided in the applicable marketing plan [
+provided in the applicable marketing plan [of marketing].

 (b) The state treasurer may, by order, set forth the sale price, form, manner of execution,